Effects of Dynamo-Generated Large-Scale Magnetic Fields on the Surface Gravity ($f$) Mode: Results

-From the $k$-$\omega$ diagrams as shown in \Figs{fig:2}{fig:4}, and visually comparing the $p$-mode ridges, we find that the $p$-modes too are relatively more broadened and their frequencies are higher when the magnetic fields saturate in the dynamo run as compared to the purely hydrodynamic case.
-Further investigations on the properties of $p$-modes in presence of dynamo generated magnetic fields will be taken up elsewhere.
+From the $k$-$\omega$ diagrams shown in \Figs{fig:2}{fig:4}, and visually comparing the $p$-mode ridges, we find that the $p$-modes too are relatively more broadened and their frequencies are higher when the magnetic fields saturate in the dynamo run as compared to the purely hydrodynamic case.
+Further investigations on the properties of $p$-modes in the presence of dynamo-generated magnetic fields will be taken up elsewhere.